 Organizational change not managed

 In the Gartner 2017 Enterprise DevOps Survey, 88% of respondents said team culture was among the top three people-related attributes with the greatest impact on their organization’s ability to scale DevOps.
-However, organizations overlook the importance of getting their staffs on board with the upcoming change and instead focus efforts on DevOps tools.
+However, organizations overlook the importance of getting their staff on board with the upcoming change and instead focus efforts on DevOps tools.

 Tools are not the solution to a cultural problem